Slow builds were killing our docs

 The result

-But the real impact isn’t the number.
-It’s what changed in the team’s behavior.
-Writers started verifying their changes again.
-Small fixes got pushed the same day instead of being batched for “next sprint.”
-Reviews got faster because previews were available in minutes.
+But the number isn’t the point.
+What mattered was how the team’s behavior changed.
+Writers started checking their work again.
+Small fixes went out the same day instead of waiting for “next sprint.”
+Reviews sped up because previews were ready in minutes.
+The docs got better because the build time got out of the way.